Fire-Ferret44/cs50-final/docs/thought-journal.md

 To keep this thought journal and what I learned more clear I will make a seperate file for what I learned for scheduling problems called "algorithmarium".
 The actual tests can be in a different directory, but the csp theory I will keep in this doc.
 Initionally I will work on a word doc externally and then paste things into the doc as I get more comfortable formatting with markdown - currently a distraction.

+Make a small problem to try solve (10 days, 5 doctors).
+Initial 1 shift per day and then 2 shifts per day for 6 doctors.
+Too complicated with other csvs.
+Just create lists within the basic_model_1.py file.

+## 2 September 2025

+Looked at other lectures as well.
+Including some youtube videos (see CSP doc).
+Completed basic model 1 and made plan for what to include in basic model 2.

+## 3 - 7 September 2025

+Break

+## 8 September 2025

+Complete basic model 2.
+A lot of concepts reviewed and applied.
+(Outlined in CSP doc).
+Making connections between theory and practice.

+## 9 - 14 September 2025

+Break

+## 15 September 2025

+Reviewed and refined made basic model 2.
+Smoothed out some features.
+Reviewed the whole file on chat and prompted for suggestions.
+Suggestions noted for intermediate model 1.
+Now time to bring in classes and utilites already worked on in general project to include days of the week in the intermediate model.